 Then, working collaboratively, the team considers all research and analyses from individual team members for the purpose of proposing one or more solutions or resolutions.
 Together, the team develops a multimedia presentation that presents a convincing argument for the proposed solutions.
 Each team member then responds to a question posed by the teacher about their work as a group.

-Component Scoring Method Weight Individual research report (1,200 words) College Board scored (individual score) 50% of 20% College Board Score Team multimedia presentation and defense (8-10 minutes, + defense questions) Teacher scored (group score) 50% of 20% College Board Score
+Component Scoring Method Weight College Board scored (individual score) 50% of 20% College Board Score Team multimedia presentation and defense (8-10 minutes, + defense questions) Teacher scored (group score) 50% of 20% College Board Score